Get notified of page updates

 NCCN recommends that people undergoing pancreatic screening have the procedure at a facility with experience screening people at high risk for pancreatic cancer.
 Before undergoing screening, people should have a conversation with their doctor about the potential benefits, risks, costs and limitations of screening.

-People with a mutation and no family history of pancreatic cancer
+Guidelines for people with a mutation, regardless of family history of pancreatic cancer

-NCCN recommends that people with inherited mutations in the following genes (with or without a family history of cancer) "consider pancreatic cancer screening" with MRCP or EUS:
+NCCN recommends that people with inherited mutations in the following genes (with or without a family history of cancer) consider annual pancreatic cancer screening with MRCP or EUS.

-• : (): Consider pancreatic cancer screening by MRCP or EUS every 1-2 years beginning at age 30-35 or 10 years younger than the earliest pancreatic cancer in the family.
+• (): Consider pancreatic cancer screening by MRCP or EUS beginning at age 30-35 or 10 years younger than the earliest pancreatic cancer in the family.

 • : Consider pancreatic cancer screening beginning at age 40 or 10 years earlier than the earliest pancreatic cancer diagnosis in the family.